juntyr/compression-safeguards/docs/index.md

 - ... a data distribution histogram?

     > The `compression-safeguards` do not currently support global safeguards.
 However, we can preserve the histogram bin that each data element falls into using the `qoi_eb_pw` safeguard, which provides a stricter guarantee.
 For instance, the `'round(100 * (x - c["$x_min"]) / (c["$x_max"] - c["$x_min"]))'` QoI would preserve the index amongst 100 bins.
-Note that we are using the late-bound constants `c["$x_min"]` and `c["$x_max"]` for the data minimum and maximum, which are automatically provided by `numcodecs-safeguards`.
+Note that we are using the late-bound constants `c["$x_min"]` and `c["$x_max"]` for the data minimum and maximum, which are automatically provided by `numcodecs-safeguards` and `xarray-safeguards`.

 ## Limitations

 - *printer problem*: The `compression-safeguards` need to know about all safety requirements that they should uphold.
 If the data is first safeguarded with an absolute error bound, and then later the safeguards-corrected data is safeguarded with a relative error bound, the second safeguard may violate the guarantees provided by the first.
 Even applying the same safeguard twice in a row can violate the guarantees.
 This is also known as the printer problem: every time a document is copied (safeguarded) from a previously copied and printed (safeguarded) document, new artifacts are added and accumulate over time.
 Several safeguards should instead be combined into one using the (logical) combinator safeguards provided by the `compression-safeguards` package.
 Furthermore, the safeguards should always be given the original, uncompressed and unsafeguarded reference data in relation to which the safety requirements will be upheld.
-The `numcodecs-safeguards` frontend catches some trivial cases of the printer problem, e.g. wrapping a [`SafeguardsCodec`][numcodecs_safeguards.SafeguardsCodec] inside a [`SafeguardsCodec`][numcodecs_safeguards.SafeguardsCodec].
+The `numcodecs-safeguards` and `xarray-safeguards` frontends catch some trivial cases of the printer problem, e.g. wrapping a [`SafeguardsCodec`][numcodecs_safeguards.SafeguardsCodec] inside a [`SafeguardsCodec`][numcodecs_safeguards.SafeguardsCodec] or applying safeguards to an already safeguards-corrected [`DataArray`][xarray.DataArray].
 In the future, a community standard for marking lossy-compressed (and safeguarded) data with metadata could help with preventing accidental compression error accumulation.

 - *biased corrections*: The `compression-safeguards` do not currently provide a safeguard to guarantee that the compression errors after safeguarding are unbiased.
 For instance, if a compressor, which produces biased decompressed values that are within the safeguarded error bound, is safeguarded, the biased values are not corrected by the safeguards.
 Furthermore, the safeguard corrections themselves may introduce bias in the compression error.
 Please refer to [`error-distribution.ipynb`](examples/error-distribution.ipynb) for some examples.
 We are working on a bias safeguard that would optionally provide these guarantees.